-501(c)3 OR (c)4: Which to Be, Or Both?
+$\S501(c)(3)$ OR (c)(4): WHICH TO BE, OR BOTH?

 Frequently Asked Questions

-A. What does it mean that a League is "tax exempt"?
+What does it mean that a League is "tax exempt"?

-Being "tax exempt" under either 501(c)4 or (c)3 (and the applicable state tax provisions) means that a League organization is exempt from federal and state income taxes.
-However, they typically are still subject to other kinds of taxes, such as payroll taxes, sales or use taxes, etc. unless the applicable taxing jurisdictions provide an exemption.
+Being "tax exempt" under either §501(c)(4) or (c)(3) (and the applicable state tax provisions) means that a League organization is exempt from federal and state income taxes.
+However, they typically are still subject to other kinds of taxes, such as payroll taxes, personal property taxes, sales or use taxes, etc., unless the applicable taxing jurisdictions provide an exemption.

-B. What is the traditional League's tax exempt status?
+What is the traditional League's tax exempt status?

-Historically, Leagues have qualified as tax exampt under 501(c)4 as a "social welfare" organization.
-Over the years, LWVUS and most state Leagues and larger local Leagues have formed a "sister" Education Fund entity that is qualified as tax exempt under 501(c)3.
+Historically, Leagues have qualified as tax exempt under §501(c)(4) as a "social welfare" organization.
+Over the years, LWVUS, most state Leagues and larger local Leagues have formed a "sister" Education Fund entity which is qualified as tax exempt under §501(c)(3).